 The plots to the north east just inside the hedges have held a small collection of medicinal and dye plants for several years and so are also almost fixed.

 The Vegetable Map in the lower right quadrant is placed on the site of the previous arable plot which has grown cereals, roots, vegetables and various legumes for well over ten years, but we decided this year to turn it into something different.
-The image of the map below has been turned round, with north at the bottom.
+The image of the map below has been turned round, with north to the right.

-The third quadrant, south east, is down to mown grass for activities.
+The third quadrant, south east, is down to mown grass, a space for various activities.
 It becomes a picnic area on open days.
 It also houses Dundee Astronomical Society’s observatory.

 The fourth, in the south west, has had a range of plants grown in it, recently annual mixed ‘grass’ consisting of both traditional grass and broadleaf plants, and now this year a collection of potato varieties, many developed at the Institute.